- Practice Areas

 In Southern California, the weather is almost always agreeable for a motorcycle ride.
 Hitting the road on a bike is one of the best ways to take in the gorgeous scenery our county has to offer.
 Unfortunately, traveling via motorcycle can also be hazardous.
-According to data from the Insurance Institute of Highway Safety, accidents by motorcycles occur at a frequency of 26 times more often than car accidents per miles traveled.
+According to data from the Insurance Information Institute, accidents by motorcycles occur at a frequency of 28 times more often than car accidents per miles traveled.

 Motorcycles, by their very nature, don’t have many safety features, so the injuries sustained in an accident can be devastating.
-In 2013 alone, the National Highway Traffic Safety Administration (NHTSA) reported 4,668 motorcycle fatalities, and an estimated 88,000 riders were injured in motor vehicle crashes.
-Moreover, motorcyclists accounted for 14 percent of all traffic-related fatalities that year and 18 percent of all occupant fatalities.
+In 2020 alone, the National Highway Traffic Safety Administration (NHTSA) reported 5,579 motorcycle fatalities, and an estimated 82,528 riders were injured in motor vehicle crashes.
+Moreover, motorcyclists accounted for 14 percent of all traffic fatalities that year and 18 percent of all occupant fatalities.
 Tragically, most motorcycle accidents are not the fault of the motorcycle driver, yet they have to shoulder the consequences.

 If you or a loved one have been injured in a motorcycle crash and seeks compensation, first get medical care, then speak with an Orange County motorcycle accident lawyer today.
 We offer a free consultation to review your case.
 We take all cases on a contingency fee basis, meaning you pay nothing unless we win.

 Getting into a motorcycle accident is a traumatic event.
 On top of the pain and mental anguish you must be feeling, the mounting pile of expenses, including medical bills, lost wages, and property damage costs can be overwhelming to face alone.
 Trying to receive compensation on your own — the compensation you deserve — from insurance companies is nearly impossible without an experienced Orange County motorcycle accident attorney.
 Here is what we can do for you: